baconpaul/BaconPlugs/README.md

 # The Bacon Music VCVRack Modules

-"Bacon Music" is my set of EuroRack style plugins for [VCVRack](http://www.vcvrack.com).
+"Bacon Music" is my set of EuroRack style plugins, needing a bit of refresh, for [VCVRack](http://www.vcvrack.com).
 The modules are mostly inspired by me noodling around with the platform since v0.5.something, and they sort of fall into a few groups: